karthikv/safesh/README.md

 can configure these by passing the -c, -p, and -k options, respectively, to `safesh`.

+Each time you run `safesh` successfully, it records the config file, permissions file, and keys directory you specified.
+If you run `safesh` again later, and you don't point it at a valid config file (i.e. -c is not specified and your directory doesn't contain config.yml, or -c is specified and it's an invalid path), then it'll use the saved paths.
+Hence, you don't need to cd into your secrets directory each time you use `safesh`.

 ## Secret storage
 Secrets are stored within a secret directory, which, by default, is the current working directory.
 You can modify this by passing the -s option to `safesh`.

 Within the secrets directory is a subdirectory for each public key.
-Contained within the subdirectory for a key are the documents that are encrypted using that key.
-The owner of a private key can read documents within the directory that corresponds to his/her public key.
+Contained within the subdirectory for a key are the secrets that are encrypted using that key.
+The owner of a private key can read secrets within the directory that corresponds to his/her public key.

 The secrets directory, keys directory, and permissions.yml should all be version controlled. config.yml is user-specific and should be left out of